StackVista/stackstate-docs/k8s-suse-rancher-prime.md

 The lightweight SUSE Observability agent is installed on your downstream worker nodes.
 It collects and reports metrics, events, traces and logs, and it provides real-time observability and insights, enabling proactive monitoring and troubleshooting of your IT environment.

-The SUSE Rancher Prime version of the Agent also uses eBPF as a lightweight way to monitor all your workloads and their communication.
+The SUSE Observability version of the Agent also uses eBPF as a lightweight way to monitor all your workloads and their communication.
 It also decodes the RED (Rate, Errors and Duration) signals for most of the common L7 protocols like TCP, HTTP, TLS, Redis, etc.

 #### Rancher Prime - Observability UI extension